h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 Similarly to the ROC curve, we can use the area under the curve or AUC to help us compare the performance of the model with other models.

-> Note: The closer the Prec-Recall Curve is to the upper-right corner (the bigger the AUC percentage) the better the model is at correctly predicting the true positives.
+**Note**: The closer the Prec-Recall Curve is to the upper-right corner (the bigger the AUC percentage) the better the model is at correctly predicting the true positives.

 This Prec-Recall Curve in red below has an AUC of approximately 0.7 (in blue) with a relative baseline of 0.5: